edhodapp/qmk_firmware/keyboards/preonic/keymaps/edhodapp/readme.md

-# Preonic layout that uses every printed keycap in the Massdrop kit.
+# The default Preonic layout - largely based on the Planck's